Compare window quotes

 - Acoustic glass – for reducing noise

 - Safety glass – for use in skylights and bathroom areas

 - Fire glass – for use in fireproofing requirements

 - Security glass – for added safety and security

 What is secondary glazing?

-Secondary glazing takes the basic principles of double glazing and applies it to homes where replacing the exterior window fitting is not an option, such as in heritage listed homes.
+Secondary glazing takes the basic principles of double glazing and applies it to homes where replacing the exterior window fitting is not an option, like with heritage listed homes.

-By adding a second layer of interior glass you are able to create an air cavity between the two panes reducing overall heat loss and noise.
+By adding a second layer of interior glass you create an air cavity between the two panes.
+This reduces overall heat loss and noise.

-Replacing secondary glazed windows is also easy with no specialty tools or knowledge needed.
+Replacing secondary glazed windows is also easy with no speciality tools or knowledge needed.

 Compare quotes from up to 4 local and trusted professionals